Alex-Nguyen/CS5331R/Homework_Final/README.md

 If test data (test_data, test_label) is not provided.
 The function will return the weight vector and the graph of error learning rate.
 Otherwise, it will return additional confusion matrix and accuracy (percent)

-## Value
+## Return Value

-weight_vector
-Final updated weight vector values after #epochs times graph of error rate
+* weight_vector: Final updated weight vector values after #epochs times
-Error rate in each epoch is plotted accuracy
+* graph of error rate	:Error rate in each epoch is plotted
-The accuracy of the trained model on the test data if provided confusion_matrix
+* accuracy:The accuracy of the trained model on the test data if provided
-The confusion matrix indicating prediction vs actual values if test data is provided
+* confusion_matrix: The confusion matrix indicating prediction vs actual values if test data is provided

-##Author(s)
+## Author(s)

 Vinh T. Nguyen, Texas Tech University